EmberHeavyIndustries/HID2AMI/README.md

 ## **COMPATIBILITY LIST**

 (!)
-HID2AMI has been tested against a number of HID compliant Gamepads; the following compatibility list keeps track of tested peripherals.
+HID2AMI has been tested against a number of HID compliant Mice and Gamepads; the following compatibility list keeps track of tested peripherals.
 If you tested your mice/Gamepads and want to contribute to the list, simply send an email to the author with your compatibility results.
 Thanks !

 |      Device      |                Model               | Min required fw ver. | Working |                Notes                 |     |